 At the end of each month, you receive an email with the amount your credit card has been charged for using the paid or supported AMIs during the month.
-This bill is separate from your regular Amazon EC2 bill.
+This bill is separate from your regular Amazon EC2

-For information on the usage information for your paid and supported AMIs , go to amazonpayments) sign in page.
+For more information about the usage information for your paid and supported AMIs, go to the Amazon Payments sign-in page.